bharats1507/Recipe-Preparation-Agent-/README.md

 2. IBM watsonx Orchestrate receives the request.
 3. The RAG pipeline searches the recipe knowledge base.
 4. Relevant recipes are retrieved.
-5. IBM Granite generates a personalized response.
+5. IBM Orchestrate generates a personalized response.
 6. The chatbot provides:

    * Recommended recipe